MicrosoftDocs/Dynamics-365-Operations.cs-cz/hr/includes/retail-name.md

 > [!NOTE]
-> Toto téma se vztahuje k aplikaci Dynamics 365 for Finance and Operations, Enterprise Edition, a současně i k aplikaci Dynamics 365 for Retail.
+> <span data-ttu-id="4a8e1-101">Toto téma se vztahuje k aplikaci Dynamics 365 for Finance and Operations, Enterprise Edition, a současně i k aplikaci Dynamics 365 for Retail.</span><span class="sxs-lookup"><span data-stu-id="4a8e1-101">This topic applies to both Dynamics 365 for Finance and Operations, Enterprise edition and to Dynamics 365 for Retail.</span></span>